 The United States is the world's largest producer of oil and natural gas and is likely to remain so given recent approvals of new projects including the Willow Project in Alaska, the next biggest exploitation of oil and gas on public lands.
-In 2020, the United States produced 6,787,540,000 barrels and consumed 6,613,800,000 barrels of crude oil and petroleum products.
-The US Energy Information Administration (EIA) predicts that US crude oil production will increase steadily through 2024, with a forecast average of 12.4 million barrels per day (b/d) in 2023 and 12.8 million b/d in 2024, both of which represent record levels of production.
+The US EIA predicts that US crude oil production will increase steadily through 2024, with a forecast average of 13.19 million barrels per day (b/d).
+This is expected to rise to 13.65 b/d in 2025 - a record high.

-In 2020, there were 40.58 trillion cubic feet of gross withdrawals of natural gas in the United States, and the country consumed 30.41 trillion cubic feet of natural gas.
-In 2019, the United States produced 706,307,000 short tons of coal and consumed 588,415,000 short tons of coal.
-In 2019 (the latest year for which data is available), the United States produced 200,000 pounds of uranium concentrate, and nuclear power plants generated 789.9 billion kilowatt hours of electricity.
-According to the Environmental Protection Agency (EPA)'s 2023 report, total US GHG emissions were 6,340 MMtCO2e in 2021, representing an increase of about 5.2 per cent from 2020 levels.
+In 2023, there were 45.63 trillion cubic feet of gross withdrawals of natural gas in the United States, and the country consumed 32.50 trillion cubic feet of natural gas.
+In 2021, the United States produced 577,431,000 short tons of coal and consumed 545,685,000 short tons.
+In 2023, the United States produced 50,000 pounds of uranium concentrate, and nuclear power plants generated 775 billion kilowatt hours of electricity.
+According to EPA's 2024 report, total US GHG emissions in 2022 were 6,343 MMtCO2e, representing an increase of 1 per cent from 2021 levels.